What have we been up to?

 On April 5, 2019, said workshop was conducted with 60 participants from over 20 institutions involved in Matara’s development.
 These include agencies such as the Urban Development Authority, Irrigation Department, Road Development Authority, and National Water Supply and Drainage Board, among others.

-Agence Francaise de Developpement (AFD) was also active during the workshop; as this PPS was made possible through the CDIA-AFD partnership and funding support from the European Union.
+Agence Francaise de Developpement (AFD) was also active during the workshop; as this PPS was made possible through the CDIA-AFD partnership and funding support from the European Union (EU).
 AFD is identified as the downstream financier of the investment projects that will be developed through the PPS.

 At the inception workshop, CDIA presented the preliminary findings, which included results from the ongoing assessments of: 1) solid waste management in Matara and the Greater Matara Area; 2) flood protection and drainage; and 3) urban regeneration.